HackThisSite/CTF-Writeups/2017/Boston Key Party/Sponge/README.md

 I hope this helped!
 The meet in the middle attack is incredibly useful, as it reduced the computational complexity from 2^48 to 2^24 !

-If you just curl the URL with the collision in hex, the site returns the flag: FLAG{MITM 3: This Time It's Personal!}
+If you just curl the URL with the collision strings in hex, the site returns the flag: FLAG{MITM 3: This Time It's Personal!}